DomainTools/api-java/README.md

 Beware, certains services (like *reverse-whois*) don't need domains to work, but require parameters to work.
 (Example *terms=Seattle*).

-Please read attentively how to use each service.
+Please read attentively how to use each services.

 1. When you need to use a DomainTools service :